 - No central certificate authority;

 There is simply nothing in the Cloud - either on Cloud servers or in transmission - which can be attacked, spoofed, stolen or otherwise misused by bad actors.

 While the Circle Access server does have a user concept, it only knows a User ID.
 All PII - including emails and phone numbers - are encrypted by the private key of the endpoint device.
 There is no information on users that Circle Systems - or an outside or inside attacker - can gain access to on the Cloud Server.
 Only the end user, on the endpoint devices he or she has authorized, can interact with the Circle Access Server to store and use this information.

 The Web server or IAM server of your Web or native applications store the Circle User ID, along a hash of any emails that the end user has authenticated.
 When the Web server wants to authenticate a device / end user that is requesting access, it securely calls the Circle Access server with the these two pieces of information unique to the user.
 Circle Access server than performs the authentication directly with the endpoint device and returns the result to the Web server or IAM server.

 So, with Circle Access, the only possible avenue of attack is through the endpoint device of a specific endpoint user.
 This dramatically increases the cost and effort for an attacker, while simultaneously radically reducing the blast radius.
-Attackers will have to go device-by-device, and if successfull can only access what that device / end user can access.
+Attackers will have to compromise not only one device but all the devices, and if successful can only access what that device / end user can access.